Cesium-Lab/brains/board-packages/README.md

 # Overview
-Folders with board-specific packages either auto-generated or created manually
+Folders with board-specific packages either auto-generated or created manually, such as with esp-idf